Frequency-doubled Nd:YAG MOPA laser system with programmable rectangular pulses up to 200 microseconds: Introduction

-With this motivation, we report here on a compact, frequency-doubled diode-pumped Nd:YAG MOPA laser system with programmable $\sim$100 microsecond pulse length, good beam quality, programmable temporal intensity profiles, and narrow linewidth.
-This may enable the amplification of low power tunable lasers in a gain medium like titanium:sapphire, or via optical parametric processes.
-Compared to existing systems, we combine pulse shaping capabilities \cite{meijer17a,yarrow07a} with pulse durations on the order of 100 microseconds \cite{xu15a,bian16a,bian16b, guo16a, zong18a, zong19b}, while avoiding spikes and ensuring a flat rectangular temporal profile.
+With this motivation, we report here on a compact, frequency-doubled diode-pumped Nd:YAG master oscillator power amplifier (MOPA) laser system with programmable pulse length up to $\sim$200 microseconds, good beam quality, programmable temporal intensity profiles, and narrow linewidth.
+This may enable the amplification of low power tunable lasers in a gain medium like Ti:sapphire, or via optical parametric processes.
+Compared to previously reported Nd:YAG MOPA systems \cite{meijer17a,yarrow07a,xu15a,bian16a,bian16b, guo16a, zong18a, zong19b}, we obtain longer temporally flat-top pulses and a narrower linewidth while reducing the complexity of the optical setup, which will facilitate the integration in existing experiments.